sentclose/sentc-docs/docs/guide/e2ee/searchable.md

 You can also set a boolean flag in your hashes table for the last hash of a word.
 The last item in the hashes list is also the hash of the exact word.

-This helps to do quires where you need the equal value and not all values like this.
+This helps to do queries where you need the equal value and not all values like this.

 | item_id                   | hash                       | last  |
 |---------------------------|----------------------------|-------|